md-zaman/docker-learning/mosh-notes.md

     - Reducing the image size
     - Speeding up builds

-lesson29 - Images and Containers
+#### lesson29 - Images and Containers

 1. Image: An image contains everything an application needs to run.
 It contains all the files and configuration settings needed to run an application.
 Once we have an image we can start a container from it.

-2. An image contains:
+2. An image contains: \
     a.
-A cut-down OS
+A cut-down OS \
     b.
-Third-party libraries
+Third-party libraries \
     c.
-Application files
+Application files \
     d.
 Environment variable

-    From Gemini (Google's AI)
+    From Gemini (Google)
     Image:
     - Template: A blueprint that defines the contents and configuration of a container.
     - Immutable: Once created, the image itself cannot be modified.
     - Versioned: Images can be versioned to track changes and ensure consistency.
     - Shareable: Images can be easily shared across machines and registries for deployment.
     - Reusable: The same image can be used to create multiple containers.

-3. Container: A container is like an isolated Operating System.
+3. Container: A container is like an isolated Operating System. \
     Features:
     - Provides an isolated environment
     - Can be stopped & restarted (Similar to virtual machines)
     - Technically, it is just a process. but it's a special kind of process which has it own file System provided by the image.

-    From Gemini (Google's AI)
+    From Gemini (Google)
     Containers:
     - Package: Contains an application and its dependencies (libraries, frameworks) all bundled together.
     - Isolated: Runs in its own isolated environment, not directly on the host system.
     - Portable: Works consistently across different environments (dev, test, prod) due to self-contained nature.
     - Lightweight: Shares the OS kernel with other containers, making them efficient.
     - Scalable: Containers can be easily spun up and down, making them ideal for microservices architectures.

     Difference between Containers and Virtual machines
     - Level of Virtualization: